 INTRODUCTION: Egypt and Spain have called for the resumption of the Geneva Peace Conference on the Middle East.

-INTRODUCTION: Egypt and Spain have called for the resumption of the Geneva Peace Conference on the Middle East.
+Background: INTRODUCTION: Egypt and Spain have called for the resumption of the Geneva Peace Conference on the Middle East.
 The call came on Monday (31 January) during a visit by Spanish Foreign Minister Marcelino Oreja, in Egypt on the third leg of his Middle East tour.

 SYNOPSIS: Senor Oreja, who flew in from Iraq, immediately went into talks with Egyptian Prime Minister Mamdouh Salem.
 In a joint communique, the two nations also stressed the need for establishing a Middle East peace based on Israel's withdrawal from Arab territories occupied since the 1967 war and recognition of Palestinian rights.